labex-labs/open-source-labs/rust/rust-book/lab-ch07-04-bringing-paths-into-scope-with-the-use-keyword/step5.md

 Adding `rand` as a dependency in `Cargo.toml` tells Cargo to download the `rand` package and any dependencies from *https://crates.io*, and make `rand` available to our project.

 Then, to bring `rand` definitions into the scope of our package, we added a `use` line starting with the name of the crate, `rand`, and listed the items we wanted to bring into scope.
-Recall that in "Generating a Random Number" on page XX, we brought the `Rng` trait into scope and called the `rand::thread_rng` function:
+Recall that in "Generating a Random Number", we brought the `Rng` trait into scope and called the `rand::thread_rng` function:

 ```rust
 use rand::Rng;